 This figure plots the treatment effect relative to control group take-up for each nudge with the quadratic fit.
-Nudges with extreme treatment effects are labeled for context.
+Some of the outliers are labeled for context.
 Error bars show 95% confidence intervals.

 Figure 4: Minimum detectable effects and forecasts